ranjankumarmandal/NoteKepper-TypeScript-React/README.md

 # About This App

 This is a frontend application, has been made with power of React.js and TypeScript.
 This is just a demo project which shows most oof the work flow of react with typescript.
-Here, Here a user can save thier notes online for thier related project work flow in temporary basis.
+Here a user can save thier notes online for thier related project work flow in temporary basis.

 Note - This is just a demo project.
 This can be used for educational purposes, can't be used for business purpose.